Constrained Bilinear Factorization Multi-view Subspace Clustering: Proposed Methodology

 where ${\kern 1pt} i = 1,2, \cdots ,v$ and it also indicates that $V$, which is invariant with different views, is a proper choice.
 Consequently, The problem of the Equation (\ref{CBFMSC_1}) is equivalent to the following problem:

-where $\lambda$ is the tradeoff parameter, $V$ denotes the common shared encoding matrix which contains the consensus information, and $\{ {U^{(i)}}\} _{i = 1}^v$ indicates the view-specific information, therefore, the complementary information of multi-view data is also explored during clustering.
+where $\lambda$ is the tradeoff parameter, $V$ denotes the common shared encoding matrix which contains the consensus information, and $\{ {U^{(i)}}\} _{i = 1}^v$ indicates the view-specific information, therefore, the complementary information of multi-view data is also concerned during clustering.

 Once $V$ and $\{ {U^{(i)}}\} _{i = 1}^v$ are optimized, a subspace coefficient matrix $Z$, which contains the consensus information of multiple views, can be achieved as follows: